vvanpo/etiketfs/README.md

 * *Format*: A description of a file's content as belonging to a group of consistently-structured files.

-  The filesystem is extended by a registry of format plugins, each of which describe and identify a particular format.
-A format provides intrinsic metadata properties for a file and is responsible for calculating derived values.
-When a file is added to the filesystem, it is associated with formats that identify it.
+  The filesystem is extended by a set of format plugins, each of which describe and identify a particular file format.
+A format plugin enumerates derived metadata properties for a file and is responsible for parsing or calculating their values.
+When a file is written to or added to the filesystem, it is associated with formats that identify it.

   To prevent collisions when a file is associated with more then one format, metadata identifiers provided by formats are namespaced using the format name.